Skip to content

 Néstle boycott - reasons for criticism

-Drinking tap water from the tap is about 400 times cheaper than buying packaged water from Nestlé.
+Drinking tap water from the tap is about 400x cheaper than buying Nestlé's packaged water.

-So Nestlé is anything but sustainable.
+Nestlé is therefore anything but sustainable.
 There is no shortage of reasons for a boycott.
 But does it really have a noticeable effect if a single person gives up Nestlé products?
 Logically!
-Because you are not alone.
-And if lots of (small) people all over the world do lots of small things, then something changes.
+After all, you are not alone.
+And if many (small) people all over the world do many small things, then something changes.

-Here I have listed a few of the things you can do to boycott Nestlé and demand change at the same time.
+Here I've listed a few of those things you can do to boycott Nestlé and demand change at the same time.

 Which brands & products belong to Nestlé?

-First of all, it is important to know the company's brands and products.
-Here I would like to give you a brief overview of Nestlé's 2000 best-known brands in Germany.
+First of all, it is important to know the brands and products of the company.
+Here I would like to give you a small overview of the most famous 2000 brands of Nestlé in Germany.

-The Group makes its profits primarily in the beverages segment.
-Products that are difficult to assign to the Group from a customer perspective at first glance include the following:
+The Group makes its profits primarily in the beverage sector.
+Among the products that are difficult to assign to the Group at first glance from the customer's point of view are, for example, the following:

 • Dolce Gusto (coffee machine)